dejlek/itl/README.md

   Each value must correspond to the type of the enum.
 The names and values should be unique.
 - sequence - Represents a homogenous sequence of values of a given type.
+A sequence has has either:
+  1. No size or capacity indicating a dynamic size.
+  2. An integer size indicating a fixed size.
+  3. An array of sizes indicating the size of each dimension.
-A sequence has an optional size that indicates the number of elements in the sequence and an optional capacity that indicates the maximum number of elements in the sequence.
+  4. A capacity indicating a dynamic size but limit on the number of values in the sequence.
+  The size setting is preferred to the capacity.
 If the elements have a fixed size, then size and capacity can be used to pre-allocate buffers.
-It is a semantic error if size is greater than capacity.
-The interpretation of capacity when size is present is deferred to the implementation.
 - record - A record represents a potentially heterogeneous sequence of named values.
 A record is defined by a list of fields.
 Each field has a name, a type, and an optional flag indicating if the field is